weaviate/Verba/README.md

 ## What Is Verba?

 Verba is a fully-customizable personal assistant for querying and interacting with your data, **either locally or deployed via cloud**.
 Resolve questions around your documents, cross-reference multiple data points or gain insights from existing knowledge bases.
 Verba combines state-of-the-art RAG techniques with Weaviate's context-aware database.
-Choose between different RAG frameworks, data types, chunking & retrieving techniques, LLM providers based on your individual use-case.
+Choose between different RAG frameworks, data types, chunking & retrieving techniques, and LLM providers based on your individual use-case.

 ## Feature Lists